Getting Started with Instructor¶

 Now that you've mastered the basics, here are some next steps:

-- Learn about Mode settings for different LLM providers
+- Learn about client setup with from_provider for different LLM providers

 - Explore advanced validation to ensure data quality